whitmer/gsheet_canvas_api/README.md

 speak to (typically https://yourschool.instructure.com) and you'll also need to generate an access token for the script to make calls on your behalf.

-Once you have the values you need to add this script to your Google Spreadsheet as a script.
+Once you have the values you'll need to add this script to your Google Spreadsheet as a script.
 In the Spreadsheet click Tools -> Script Editor.
 Then paste this source code in to the editor that pops up.
 You'll also need to add Underscore as a dependency.
 In the script editor click Resources -> Manage Libraries.
 In the Find a Library box